nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 ![Python, Go, Rust logos](/images/program-in-python-go-rust/python-go-rust.png)

-_This is a subjective, primarily developer-ergonomics-based comparison of the three languages from the perspective of a Python web developer, but you can [skip to performance comparison](#performance) if you want some hard numbers, [the takeaway](#takeaway) if you just want a quick summary, or go straight to the [Python](https://github.com/nicolashahn/diffimg),
+_This is a subjective, primarily developer-ergonomics-based comparison of the three languages from the perspective of a Python developer, but you can [skip to performance comparison](#performance) if you want some hard numbers, [the takeaway](#takeaway) if you just want a quick summary, or go straight to the [Python](https://github.com/nicolashahn/diffimg),